goodfire-ai/sglang-deployment-poc/LESSONS_LEARNED.md

 - Collective synchronization between ranks
 - All attempts to work around the issue

-### Next Steps
+### Next Steps (Priority Order)
+1. **Report bug to SGLang GitHub** with cross-cluster reproduction evidence
-1. Try vLLM as alternative serving framework
+2. Try vLLM as alternative serving framework (likely to work)
-2. Report issue to SGLang team with full details
-3. Wait for cluster infrastructure fixes
-4. Consider downgrading SGLang to older stable version
+3. Test older SGLang version (v0.3.x) to find when bug was introduced
+4. Try SGLang nightly builds (bug may already be fixed)
+5. Consider single-GPU deployment with smaller models until fixed

 ---